-Sea surface warming between 0.25°C and 1°C has been observed in all regions over the last decades (high confidence) (Ranasinghe et al., 2021) and projected to continue increasing (high confidence), particularly in the SEUS and at the NEUS (Figure 13.4 g,h, Gutiérrez et al., 2021).
-Salinity has increased in the SEUS and decreased in northern European seas and projected to continue (medium confidence) (Fox-Kemper et al., 2021).
-European waters have been and will continue acidifying (virtually certain) (Eyring et al., 2021; Naik et al., 2021), resulting in a mean decrease of surface pH of about 0.1 and 0.3 pH units at 1.5°C and 3.0°C GWL with largest changes at high latitudes (Gutiérrez et al., 2021).
+Sea surface warming between 0.25°C and 1°C has been observed in all regions over recent decades (high confidence) (Ranasinghe et al., 2021) and are projected to continue increasing (high confidence), particularly in the SEUS and at the NEUS (Figure 13.4g,h; Gutiérrez et al., 2021).
+Salinity has increased in the SEUS and decreased in NEUS and is projected to continue (medium confidence) (Fox-Kemper et al., 2021).
+European waters have been, and will continue, acidifying (virtually certain) (Eyring et al., 2021; Szopa et al., 2021), resulting in a mean decrease of surface pH of about 0.1 and 0.3 pH units at 1.5°C and 3°C GWL with the largest changes at high latitudes (Gutiérrez et al., 2021).

 Relative sea level has risen along the European coastlines (Ranasinghe et al., 2021), regionally mitigated by post-glacial rise of land masses in Scandinavia (Fox-Kemper et al., 2021).
-SLR will very likely continue to increase during the 21st century (Figure 13.4 k,l) (high confidence), with regional deviations from global mean sea level rise (low confidence).
-Extreme water levels, coastal floods, and sandy coastline recession are projected to increase along many European coastlines (high confidence) (Ranasinghe et al., 2021).
+This SLR will very likely continue to increase during the 21st century (Figure 13.4k,l) (high confidence), with regional deviations from global mean SLR (low confidence).
+Extreme water levels, coastal floods and sandy coastline recession are projected to increase along many European coastlines (high confidence) (Ranasinghe et al., 2021).